mohammed-fs/Answers/answers2.md

 •	So a "stale git branch" is generally a branch of the repository that hasn't been touched in a long time

 <h4>runs-on:</h4> ubuntu-latest
-•	(Configures the job to run and be executed on the latest fresh virtual machine (container)
+*	Configures the job to run and be executed on the latest fresh virtual machine (container).
-•	based on Ubuntu Linux OS based runner hosted by GitHub.)
+*	based on Ubuntu Linux OS based runner hosted by GitHub.)

  <h4>Steps:</h4>
-•	(specify or define the order in which actions and commands are executed in order  to fulfil a job;
+*	specify or define the order in which actions and commands are executed in order  to fulfil a job.
-•	they contain a collection of actions, that enable you accomplish the specified job.)
+*	they contain a collection of actions, that enable you accomplish the specified job.

      <h4>uses:</h4> actions/stale@v1 => refers to the version of the stale
       with:  => specifies the attributes of token, message and label this step is going to use, as follows \